If you’re a StepChange Debt Charity client and find yourself in receipt...

 IVA and bankruptcy – a tale of two types of insolvency

-The first thing we can say about bankruptcy is that if you qualify, it’s usually the quickest way to get debt free.
+The first thing we can say about bankruptcy is that if you qualify, it could be the quickest way for you to deal with your debts.

 Most bankrupts are discharged after 12 months.
 You may need to pay into the bankruptcy for a further couple of years but in the majority of cases the whole process is usually over within three years.